Collits' Inn: History

 After a decade of success, with visits from Governors in 1829 and 1832 and the post office franchise in 1830, the Golden Fleece declined after 1834 and Collits opened new inns first in Little Hartley, then in Hartley.
 The Hartley Vale property then became primarily a farm retained by Pierce Collits until his death in 1848.
 It passed from the Collits family in the 1860s when the pioneer family of Sodwalls, the Whalans, bought it and retained it as a private house until at least the 1880s.
 In 1911 Job Commens, son of John Stephen Commens of Duddawarra in Kanimbla and his wife Grace born a Dalziell of Rosevale also in Kanimbla, bought the farm and renamed it Mount York Farm.
 Job and Grace, with their son Alan, farmed there until 1920, when the farm was leased for three years because of Grace Commens' fourth pregnancy late in life.
 The Commens sold Mount York when the lease expired in 1923.
 In 1946 a Croatian immigrant, Steve Pilarcik, bought the property, joined by his wife in 1965.
 In 1986 a Permanent Conservation Order (no. 455) under the NSW Heritage Act was placed on the property with a defined curtilage.
 In 1998 Mrs Pilarcik sold the property to Mr and Mrs Stewart, whose family already held adjacent property.
 In 2007 Collits Inn was sold by the Stewarts to the MacDonald family as a private residence, when in 2014 it was then leased out as a wedding venue to the Warrens.
-In April 2025 the property was again sold by the Macdonald family to Darren and Lee-Ann Byrnes the current Collits Inn owners, it is still currently being leased out as a wedding and events venue.
+In April 2025 the property was again sold by the Macdonald family to the new owners Darren and Lee-Ann Byrnes the current Collits Inn owners, it is still currently being leased out as a wedding and events venue.